 Aphids are tiny, soft-bodied insects like bugs that find their way easily to a garden.
 If not controlled on time, these sapsuckers multiply quickly and cause a serious problem for forget-me-nots.

 Therefore, the sooner you catch them, the better.
-Inspect your plantation on a regular basis to check for these tiny potato-like bugs.
-Be sure to watch out for ants that farm on aphids, as they tend to re-establish their colony very quickly.
+Inspect your plantation regularly to check for these tiny potato-like bugs.
+Watch out for ants that farm on aphids as they quickly re-establish their colony.

 The presence of aphids in plants is a clear indication of distorted flower formation.
 It also results in virus transmission from plant to plant.
 Aphids can be controlled using cold water sprays.

-You can also make a mixture o cayenne pepper and soap and spray it over the infected plants.
-A regular spray of pepper or soapy water or can control aphids adequately.
+You can also mix cayenne pepper and soap over the infected plants.
+A regular spray of pepper or soapy water can control aphids adequately.
 You can also remove them by hand.

 Crown Rot

-Crown rot falls under the same category of nasty plant diseases such as root rot that affect plant growth adversely—caused by a fungus, this garden malady developed in soil over time with heavy rainfalls and flash floods.
+Crown rot falls under the same category of nasty plant diseases such as root rot, which adversely affects plant growth—caused by a fungus.
+This garden malady developed in soil with heavy rainfalls and flash floods over time.
 Among other reasons for formation is a lot of water standing at one location.

 This disease is comparatively difficult to notice, and once it does the damage, the plant cannot be brought back to life by any means.
-Therefore, the only solution is to diagnose it at its early stage and prevent the spread.
+Therefore, diagnosing it early and preventing its spread is the only solution.

 This fundal pathogen eats away any forget-me-not it comes across with.
 As the disease continues to spread, the plant will die.
-Eventually, the leaves will turn yellow, purple, or even read at times.
+Eventually, the leaves will sometimes turn yellow, purple, or even red.
 The plant growth will also become stunted.

 As soon as you catch the first signs of crown rot, prepare yourself up to take immediate action for pest control.
-First things first, identify all infected parts of the plantation and pull them out.
+First, identify all infected parts of the plantation and pull them out.

 And later discard them to prevent the outbreak from affecting other parts of the garden.

-To control the spread, you should also clean the tools so that spores that lead to crown rot development don’t spread.
+You should also clean the tools to control the spread so that spores that lead to crown rot development don’t spread.

 Be sure to sanitize the area and amend the soil in the infected area so that the crown rot does not develop again.